MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/multiplayer/multiplayer-appendix/multiplayer-2015-faq.md

 ### I am seeing inconsistent game behavior and have received protocol activation information referencing game party features.

-This indicates that you are mixing 2014 Multiplayer and 2015 Multiplayer functionality.
-The API for 2015 Multiplayer should never be used with code written for 2014 Multiplayer.
+This indicates that you are mixing Multiplayer 2014 and Multiplayer 2015 functionality.
+The API for Multiplayer 2015 should never be used with code written for Multiplayer 2014.

 ### Why am I seeing the syntax for v105 session documents in my traces although I have configured a v107 session template?